Orbit-Media-Studios/wo-scripts/README.md

 ## Getting Started

+If you're a marketer or exec whose primary function is not programmin, don't be intimidated.

+Quick install for Mac:

+1. Open Terminal
+2. Install Homebrew: visit brew.sh and paste the command you see
+3. Install Python:
+``brew install python``
+4. Install Pip:
+``python -m ensurepip --upgrade``

+Wasn't that easy?
+Now run a script.

+5. Run a script:
+``python getdata.py``

+If you see errors, paste them into ChatGPT.
+Most of scripts rely on libraries of outside code, you probably just need that extra tool (such as pandas).
+That's why you installed Pip.

+6. Install Pandas:
+``pip install pandas``

+Now you have Pandas, Pip, and Python, and can try again.

+## Troubleshooting

 Configure most scripts near the top of the file.
-That includes where to find files, a live URL to evaluate, what to name a CSV, etc.
+That includes where to find files/folders, a live URL to evaluate, what to name the CSV export, etc.

 Logfiles from nginx, Apache httpd, and other [common web servers are standardized](https://en.wikipedia.org/wiki/Common_Log_Format), but you may need to customize the regex somewhat near the top of each file for some.
 Use testparse.py for testing that.